What is an IBCLC?

 In the Community

 Attending breastfeeding groups in community clinics and through local organizations can be helpful while you are learning to breastfeed and adjusting to parenthood.
 Other breastfeeding mothers can be a great source of support.
 Parents can also share tips and offer encouragement.
-Many groups meet weekly, some are drop-in, and most request a small donation or fee to attend.
+Many groups meet weekly and require registration in advance, but some are drop-in.

 Local breastfeeding groups in the San Francisco Bay Area: